waynedunkley/OneForm/README.md

 For required fields, include a blank 'required' attribute in the input field.
 Example: <input type="text" name="name" id="form-name" required>

-simpleform.js only needs to be edited if form ID, form security code or submit button ID has been changed.
+simpleform.js only needs to be edited if form ID form security code or submit button ID has been changed.

 Limitations